Ivenhor/Unix_server/README.md

-# Unix Client
+# Unix Server

-The Unix Client is a simple project demonstrating the basic functionality of Unix sockets.
+The Unix Server is a simple project demonstrating the basic functionality of Unix sockets.
-It provides a client application that can communicate with a Unix server using socket connections.
+It provides a server application that can communicate with a [Unix client](https://github.com/Ivenhor/Unix_client) using socket connections.

 ## Supported Commands

-The client application can handle the following commands:
+The server application can handle the following commands:

 - `date`: Requests the current date from the server.
 - `time`: Requests the current time from the server.